Farmhouse Master Bathroom Reveal

 Your whole bathroom is stunning!

-• Susan Padilla
+Susan Padilla said:

 Love everything about this gorgeous bathroom!
 I want to gut ours and the colors you have used are exactly what I would like, it oozes tranquility even across the internet.
 I just showed my husband the fab tub surround, do you have a source available for this?
 Also in the shower, it is all so unique.
 Oh and the flooring!
 Now I am off to read more of your lovely site.
 Thank you so much for the inspiration.